vescon/MethodBoundaryAspect.Fody/README.md

 #### Changing input arguments
 In order to change the return value of a method, hook into its `OnEntry` handler and modify the elements of the `Arguments` property of the MethodExecutionArgs.
+Important:
+No async support!
-Important: You have to annotate your aspect with the 'AllowChangingInputArgumentsAttribute' because the weaver has to generate additional code.
+And you have to annotate your aspect with the 'AllowChangingInputArgumentsAttribute' because the weaver has to generate additional code.
 For non-modifying aspects this code is unnecessary and would only cost performance.

 ```csharp
 using System;